-Electronic letters are strongly preferred by individual physical therapy programs as well as PTCAS.
+- Electronic letters are strongly preferred by individual physical therapy programs as well as PTCAS.
 Follow the instructions on individual application websites regarding what you need to do as well as how your writers can upload your letters.
 Read more tips and resources for how to obtain strong letters of recommendation.

 - When you are offered an interview, it is important that you research the type of interview each school conducts so that you can best prepare yourself.

-Interviewing for Health Professions offers some tips and suggestions to help you prepare for your interviews.
+- Interviewing for Health Professions offers some tips and suggestions to help you prepare for your interviews.